NadineSandhu/ADA-Application/Step 3: Assessment.md

 ###A: 100% subsidized (Wyoming)

 Of Wyoming's 117 Undergraduate loans given out, 100% were subsidized.
-This was the larges margin when compared to other States between subsidized and unsubsidiezed loans.
+This was the largest margin when compared to other States between subsidized and unsubsidiezed loans.

 ####Process:
 1) Sorted spreadsheet by School Type and removed all rows listing "Public" per instructions